Abstract

 Rethinking research and care

 Within this critical landscape, conventional qualitative research has historically maintained a rigid separation between therapist and researcher roles (Beauchamp and Childress, 1994; Kitchener, 1988).
 While this distinction clarifies boundaries and power dynamics, it can also oversimplify lived experience.
 In trauma-saturated contexts, such rigid divisions risk obscuring the relational processes through which meaning is produced.
+TINI responds to this tension by recognising that emotional and ethical complexity is not a methodological liability, but a condition of inquiry that must be approached with clarity, reflexivity and care.

 At the same time, it is important to acknowledge that qualitative research has evolved significantly in the past two decades.
 Reflexive thematic analysis (Braun and Clarke, 2006, 2019), interpretive phenomenology (Smith et al., 2009) and relational ethnography (Desmond, 2014) have challenged post-positivist assumptions of detachment by positioning researchers as co-constructors of meaning.
-These newer traditions emphasise transparency, reflexivity and affective engagement, values that resonate with
+These newer traditions emphasise transparency, reflexivity and affective engagement, values that resonate with TINI’s epistemology.
+TINI therefore does not reject qualitative research but extends its most relational and trauma-informed developments.

 Comparative overview of methodological orientations highlighting how TINI integrates emotional depth, ethical containment and dual-role reflexivity while recognising plural developments in qualitative research.

-The aim of this paper is to articulate the theoretical foundations and ethical commitments of
+The aim of this paper is to articulate the theoretical foundations and ethical commitments of TINI, to illustrate its application through a longitudinal case study, and to evaluate its methodological contribution to trauma-informed and psychosocial research.

-Trauma-informed narrative inquiry (TINI ): Theory, ethics and design
+Trauma-informed narrative inquiry (TINI): Theory, ethics and design

 Designing from within the messiness